Residence in Thiva

 This solution has aesthetic and functional advantages: we were able to use the whole of the 205m² (2.207ft²) allowed by building regulations for a single floor plan, without losses for stairways etc., while at the same time managing to keep the building low.

-In addition, we applied a discreet image to the building: dark colouring was user for the walls externally, many elements show surfaces of plain, hammered concrete and for the ends of the main roof we chose black titan-zinc sheets as cladding.
+To integrate it furthermore into the landscape, we applied a discreet dark colouring for the walls externally, while many of its elements show surfaces of plain, hammered concrete and black titan-zinc sheets as cladding for the ends of the main roof.

 The composition consists of three volumes, forming a U-shape.
 This shape encloses a somehow more introverted and protected space, an internal courtyard.